M16Nebula/Balancing-software-and-training-requirements-for-information-security/README.md

 - **iSSR_template.pdf** -> template in which participants entered their iSSR decisions.
 - **iSTR_template.pdf** -> template in which participants entered their iSTR decisions.

+**Note**: Both the experimental group (also referred to as the treatment group in the literature) and the control group all received the same documents, except for the data (more precisely, data_c_en.
+PDF OR data_t_en.PDF).
+Data_t_en.PDF contains a mapping tool, while data_c_en-PDF does not.